Fyennyi/alerts-in-ua-php/README.md

 > ℹ️ **Tip:** You can use `Utils::settle()` instead of `Utils::all()` if you want to gracefully handle individual request failures without throwing exceptions.

-You can continue to use individual `.wait()` calls when needed, but using `Utils::all()` allows for better concurrency and performance when dealing with multiple requests.
+You can continue to use individual `->wait()` calls when needed, but using `Utils::all()` allows for better concurrency and performance when dealing with multiple requests.

 ## Methods